EthereumOpenSubscriptions/standard/standards/groundhog_standard.md

 ##  Abstract
-Groundhog believes that the creation of a subscription should have a defined set of criteria, we should be able to define a standardized public method that ensures that a subscription can be created from any type of user interface without worry about specific implementation implements.
+Groundhog believes that the creation of a subscription should have a defined set of criteria, we should be able to define a standardized public method that ensures that a subscription can be created from any type of user interface without worry about specific implementation requirements.

 ## Our Thoughts